axelvaldez/radical-companies/_posts/4-radical-model/2023-03-13-from-agreement-to-relationships.markdown

  <p>Note that when doing this with a group, &ldquo;me&rdquo; stands for each person in the group and &ldquo;my commitment&rdquo; becomes a list of each co-owner&rsquo;s commitments to each other.</p>

 <h1>You & Me</h1>
- <p>We want to make explicit a) how you experience the world and b) what you have to offer it in return.
+ <p>We want to make explicit a) how you experience the world and b) what you have to offer.
 We want to know how you show up in relationships.</p>
- <p>These are in general the questions that you need to think</p>
+ <p>These are in general the questions that you need to think about,</p>
  <ul>
   <li>Who are you?</li>
   <li>How do you show up?</li>